swampbear/QuizApp/README.md

 # QuizApp153
-Welcome to the Quiz & Gallery Android Application!
+Welcome to to our android Quiz application!
 This project is developed as part of a mandatory task in DAT153 at HVL.
 The application is designed to showcase essential Android development concepts by integrating interactive quiz functionality with a dynamic gallery management system.

 The app use XML to render the user interface and utilizes Java for handling the application logic.
 ## Key Features